erinkelive/gdoc-php-sample/README.md

 # gdoc-php-sample
 Sample of Source Code in PHP to acesses Google Docs API

+## Version 2 example

+The `v2/` directory contains an improved script (`index.php`) showing a cleaner approach using a small helper class (`DocsManager`).
+It demonstrates how to create or open a document and insert formatted text.
+The original file `index-github.php` remains unchanged.

 This is a type of quick reference sample php code to integrate Google Docs API in PHP, product of more than 60 hours grindind and testing codes, not 100% right, with many bugs yet.
 Because of